whatwg/web-history/README.md

 - [Backwards Compatibility](http://ln.hixie.ch/?start=1085764602&count=1)
   blog posting from Ian Hickson:

-  <i>Authors still want to write Web applications, and the currently deployed
+> Authors still want to write Web applications, and the currently deployed
-  standards are inadequate.
-Since completely new standards won't cut it [...] this leaves us with the solution we (Opera and Mozilla) have been advocating: updating HTML and the DOM.</i>
+> standards are inadequate.
+Since completely new standards won't cut it
+> [...] this leaves us with the solution we (Opera and Mozilla) have been
+> advocating: updating HTML and the DOM.

 ## 2004-06